XanaCo/42_00_Libft/README.md

 ## Key Components

-The Libft project consists of several key components, which students are required to implement:

 1. **Memory Functions**: These include functions like `ft_memset`, `ft_memcpy`, and `ft_memmove`, which allow you to manipulate memory at the byte level.

 2. **String Functions**: Functions for common string operations like `ft_strlen`, `ft_strdup`, `ft_strlcpy`, and `ft_strlcat`.